Kicksecure/sdwdate/README.md

 communicating via TCP with one or more HTTPS webservers.

-At randomized intervals, sdwdate connects to a variety of webservers and extracts the time stamps with help of curl or tlsdate from headers (RFC 2616).
+At randomized intervals, sdwdate connects to a variety of webservers and extracts the time stamps with help of curl from headers (RFC 2616).
 Using sclockadj option, time is gradually adjusted preventing bigger clock jumps that could confuse logs, servers, Tor, i2p, etc.